-In 2023, LCEC replaced 14 transmission wood poles due to rot.
-The replacement poles are concrete and steel; the majority being concrete. b) Distribution inspection: 2-year cycle visual inspection: Inspect all poles for splitting, cracking, visual decal, twisting, and bird damage.
+During 2024, LCEC replaced 15 transmission wood structures due to rot.
+The replacement poles are concrete and steel; the majority being concrete.

+b) Distribution inspection: 2-year cycle visual inspection: Inspect all poles for splitting, cracking, visual decal, twisting, and bird damage.

 10-year cycle physical pole inspection: Physically inspect all two & three-phase poles for splitting, cracking, visual decay, twisting, and bird damage by either climbing or bucket truck.
 Patch minor woodpecker holes.
 Digging around ground line of poles for ground rod checks, check pole for ground rot.
 Sounding and assessing each pole for deteriorating by probing with a screwdriver.
 Examine concrete poles for evidence of cracks and physical damage.
 Plumb poles if they are (1+) pole top out of plumb.